 Get out of your head.

-Is it that you love the piece?
+- Is it that you love the piece?

-Does the article represent something you lost or value?
+- Does the article represent something you lost or value?

-Does it bring sad memories when you look at it?
+- Does it bring sad memories when you look at it?

-When you look at it, does it bring back memories of happiness?
+- When you look at it, does it bring back memories of happiness?

 All these memories will stop you from letting go of an item.
 So, instead, determine what you want to do if you feel like you are thinking too much about a particular item and can't get rid of it.
 An option would be to take a picture of the object.
 You can decide I don't want to remember this and let the item go.
 You can also keep the item and repurpose it in another area.
-But the key is to use the item, not just move it from one area to another.
+However, the key (Affiliate Link) is to use the item, not just move it from one area to another.

 Regular and consistent work to accomplish the task.

 When we don't work on a project for a while, we tend to forget the reason we are doing the organizing project.
 So, to keep us focused and not distracted, doing the project consistently will keep you from stalling.
+Regular weekly set time to do things will make you feel more accomplished.
+If something comes up and you need to change the time or day, create a reminder in your calendar for future activity.
+Include what you need to get done at the next time slot and allocate as much time as you think you will need.

 These steps can be used to combat the procrastination that happens when you get frustrated or overwhelmed in an organizing project.
 Not all the steps have to be used at once.
 You can pick and choose the order you try.
 There's no particular order required.
 Whichever order of these steps you wish to use is your prerogative.